WittleWolfie/ModMenu/README.md

 File an [issue on GitHub](https://github.com/WittleWolfie/ModMenu/issues/new) or reach out to me (@WittleWolfie) on [Discord](https://discord.com/invite/wotr) in #mod-dev-technical or #mod-user-general channel.

+### Controller Support

+**This does not support controllers**.
+It's a lot of work to support, but let me know if you need this.
+If there is enough demand I will add it.

 ## Mods Using ModMenu

 This is a non-exhaustive list, let me know if you want your mod added here!